Type 3 chars to begin the search... results will be shown below:

 - Hanging a modern fixture in the middle of the room will create a focal point.

 With many people now working from home, this space holds new importance.
 Remember that anything too dim will make you feel sleepy and unproductive.
+Here are contemporary lighting tips for home offices.

 - Diffuse light throughout the room by hanging a pendant lamp.